9 steps to buy a car online

 6. Contact local dealerships for price quotes

 Once your online research is complete, contact dealerships for online price quotes.
-Many dealerships now have departments dedicated to online sales because these deals are becoming more common.
-Whether you email the online sales department or fill out a contact form on the dealer’s website, you’ll reach someone who has the authority to quote you a price.
+Many dealerships now have departments dedicated to online sales, and whether you email the online sales department or fill out a contact form on the dealer’s website, you should reach someone who has the authority to quote you a price.

 “The more quotes you have, the more leverage you’ll have when it comes to sealing the deal,” says Quincy, of Consumer Reports.
 “But keep in mind that many dealers are going to be reluctant to give you their best price without some certainty that you’re going to buy from them.”